 WN: New Testament scholar Chris Marshall first published this piece in 2000.

-This, read conjointly with Pamela Eisenbaum’s previous piece on this site, points to my belief that other than Jesus, Paul was the most radical social reformer the world has ever seen!
+This, read conjointly with Pamela Eisenbaum’s piece above on this site, points to my belief that other than Jesus, Paul was the most radical social reformer the world has ever seen!
 He was decidedly not:

 - perverse founder of a new faith called “Christianity” over against Judaism